fernanucm/DBCase/README.md

 # Disclaimer
-My EOG work consist in continue with the development of this project, so the project has had another contributors:
+My EOG work consist in continuing with the development of this project, so the project has had another contributors:

 - 2007 / 2008
   * Alberto Milán Gutiérrez